 To be most effective in counseling clients – whether it’s consulting or litigation – a lawyer needs to learn how the client operates its business.
 I do this by studying my client’s business as well as its culture.
 Obviously, it’s my job to get the best result for the client, but in doing so I also do my best to make the corporate counsel’s job – and their life – easier.

-Kellen Mathews advises clients on complex litigation matters in Louisiana.
-He has defended clients in products liability, education, construction, commercial and personal injury matters.
-He also defends employers in discrimination claims at both the administrative and federal court levels.
+Kellen Mathews has a diverse litigation practice, representing clients in products liability, education, construction, commercial and personal injury matters.
+He also defends employers in claims at both the administrative and federal court levels.
 Kellen uses his employment litigation experience as the foundation to advise employers on the creation and revision of policies and procedures that ensure compliance with the law and in turn reduction of exposure for the employer.
 He has tried multiple cases to verdict, including obtaining a defense verdict in a jury trial in federal court.

-Kellen also focuses a considerable portion of his practice on helping clients navigate the highly nuanced procurement protest process.
-He assists clients in industries ranging from health care to insurance in challenging or defending the award of government contracts.
-In this practice area, Kellen navigates the intersection of administrative law, government and litigation.
+In addition to his litigation practice, Kellen helps clients navigate highly nuanced government procurement processes.
+He has assisted clients in industries ranging from health care to disaster remediation in applying for, challenging, and defending the award of government contracts.
+In this area, Kellen navigates the intersection of administrative law, government, and litigation.

 “ I take ownership of a client’s issues.
 I take them home with me, and am constantly thinking of how to achieve the best result for the client.
 I pride myself on being accessible to clients, and I work until the matter is resolved. ”